 Enough said and discussed about Hollywood!
-Now, let us, for a change, look at something else.
+Now let us, for a change, look at something else.
 While die-hard Hollywood fans might scoff at such a blunt statement, the fact remains that a lot of us haven’t really explored anything beyond the glitzy world of Los Angeles.
 Does the word French cinema ring a bell?
-If it does, it might be helpful to appreciate that the movie industry in France has traditionally contributed some of the finest pieces of global cinema.
-In fact, the revered French New Wave, a movement that revolutionized the concept of cinema back during the sixties of the last century, imparted a new dimension to the medium.
+If it does, it might be helpful to understand that the movie industry in France has traditionally produced some of the finest pieces of global cinema.
+In fact, the revered French New Wave, a movement that revolutionized the concept of cinema back in the sixties, imparted a new dimension to the medium.

-10. The Wages of Fear (1953)
+12. The Wages of Fear (1953)